Uroob: Biography

-P. C. Kuttikrishnan was born on June 8, 1915, to Karunakara Menon and Parukutty Amma at Pallapram, a small village near Ponnani, in Malappuram district of the south Indian state of Kerala.
+Parutholli Chalappurathu Kuttikrishnan Karunakara Menon was born on June 8, 1915, to Parutholli Chalappurathu Karunakara Menon and Parukutty Amma(Parvathy) at Pallapram, a small village near Ponnani, in Malappuram district of the south Indian state of Kerala.
 His early education was at A. V. High School, Ponnani and after matriculation, he travelled for six years, working at various places in India.
 During this period, he worked at a tea estate in the Nilgiri hills, a textile factory and K. R. Brothers Printers in Kozhikode, Mangalodhayam monthly, and joined the Kozhikode station of the All India Radio (AIR) in 1954.
 After retiring from service as a producer of AIR in 1975, he served as the editor of Kunkumam weekly for a while before joining Malayala Manorama in 1976 where he worked as the chief editor of Malayala Manorama weekly and Bhashaposhini.
 He also served as the president of the Kerala Sahitya Akademi.

 Kuttikrishnan married Devaki Amma, the sister-in-law of Edasseri Govindan Nair, in 1948.
 He died on July 10, 1979, at the age of 64, while he was being treated at the Government Medical College, Kottayam.